 Animal neglect and abuse is everyone’s business.
 Just like young children, animals can’t get themselves out of an abusive situation to seek help.
 YOU need to be their voice.
 YOU need to speak for them.
-If you see or hear of abuse or neglect, you should call the SPCA (Society for the Prevention of Cruelty to Animals) or the local police, depending on where you live (check below).

 ALL animals in New Jersey—domestic, wild, “farmed,” or otherwise—are protected under the law.
 To familiarize yourself with the Animal Cruelty statutes in New Jersey, please click here.

 If you see or hear of animal abuse or neglect, you will need to call your local police.

 In 2017 New Jersey passed a law that put enforcement of the animal cruelty statues in the hands of the local police and county prosecutors.

 It is a work in progress and is set to be finalized in July of this year.